shams-nahid/My-Daily-AWS-Study/public/Decoupling Application/01 SQS.md

 > De duplication id prevent duplication, group id ensure message is being proceed

+> A regular queue can not be converted to a FIFO queue.
+I should be created from scratch

 ### SQS With ASG

 - - `ASG` can be implemented to scale the `Consumers`